XuelianCheng/SLT-Net/README.md

 **Summary.** This repository contains the source code, prediction results, and evaluation toolbox in `eval` folder.

-**Demo_videos.** In `Videos` folder, we demoenstate the video results of our SLT-Net, and two top-performing baselines (including SINet, RCRNet) on MoCA-Mask test dataset.
+**Demo_videos.** In `Videos` folder, we demonstrate the video results of our SLT-Net, and two top-performing baselines (including SINet, RCRNet) on MoCA-Mask test dataset.

 **Results.** The results of all compared methods and the whole MoCA-Mask datset could be found [here](https://drive.google.com/drive/folders/1iQyFXCGhknRzsXk9m5KBnnGeig7F1Snm?usp=sharing).